maple-labs/maple-docs/maple-sdk/introduction.md

 10. **Open-term loan manager functionality** using `openTermLoanManagerImports`

 These functionalities cover a wide range of aspects related to the management of loans, tokens, pools, and global settings within the Maple Protocol ecosystem.
 They also provide support for various versions of contracts, allowing for flexibility and adaptability to different requirements.

+⚠️ **Important Note:** Maple is using two different proxy patterns for it's contracts. `MapleProxyFactory` is a smart contract factory pattern that allows for the creation of multiple proxies for a single underlying contract, while `NonTransparentProxy` is a pattern that uses a single proxy contract to interact with an underlying contract and keeps the details of the underlying contract hidden from external parties.